fossabot/MernerMachine/README.md

-# HerokuBot-DerMerner
+# Telegram bot - DerMerner
-Telegram bot on the Heroku using Node.js <br />
-More detailed readme available in the future
+Telegram bot using Node.js currently hosted on Heroku More detailed readme available in the future